 Do you ever feel like your brain is filled up with gunk?
 Thoughts that get in the way of your creativity?

-What if you could drain out the junk?
-And clear you mind so your brain opens up to the creativity locked up inside?
+What if you could drain out the junk and clear your mind to unlock your creativity?

 Why not try the Brain Drain?

 The Brain Drain allows you to get all the rust out of your brain.
 Then you can focus on the things that really matter.
 The Brain Drain allows you to warm-up your engines.
 And build momentum.
 It also helps you get over the self-edit process so you can just create.

 When you wake up, grab a pen and paper and get writing.
 Try not to get caught up with other things.
 Just write.
 I usually do this in the bathroom…er, my office.

 Start by writing three pages stream of conscious style.
 The content doesn’t matter.
 There’s no wrong or right.
 Just drain your brain.

 At first, it’ll feel uncomfortable

 You won’t know what to write.
 You’ll hem and haw.
 But don’t worry.
 Just write, “I don’t know what to write.
 I’d rather hem and haw.”